httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 Shared Brotli stream is created using the referenced external dictionary and a compression window that is at most 16 MB in size.

+The dictionary used for the "dcb" content encoding is a "raw" dictionary type as defined in {{type}} and is treated as a prefix dictionary as defined in section 9.2 of the Shared Brotli Compressed Data Format draft.
+{{SHARED-BROTLI}}

 The 36-byte fixed header is as follows:

 Magic_Number: